 Connection scheduling device policy

-You can specify that users connect their devices manually, that devices stay connected permanently, or that devices connect within a defined time frame.
+You can specify that users connect their devices manually or that devices connect within a defined time frame.

 To add or configure this policy, go to Configure > Device Policies.
 For more information, see Device policies.

 Android, Android Enterprise, and Chrome OS settings

 Require devices to connect: Click the option you want to set for this schedule.